 Font and Colors

 The hallmark of an international football organization almost always consisted of two connected hemispheres.
-At first, they were in the form of a map of the world, and then in the form of balls.
+At first, they were in the form of a map of the world and then in the form of balls.
 The current version, in which the inscription is predominant, stands separately.
-It was taken from the logo marking the 100th anniversary of FIFA.
+It was taken from the logo marking FIFA’s 100th anniversary.

 The logo used a chopped typeface, smooth, grotesque, close to the Arazati Negra Expandida Regular font.
 After the 1998 redesign, the letters are much wider, bolder, and oblique cuts on the “F” tabs.
 This version resembles a converted version of Vaccine Sans Black.

 In terms of color scheme, the association prefers uniformity or minimal colors.
-Therefore, logos at different times were dominated by black, blue, blue, yellow.
+Therefore, at different times, logos were dominated by black, blue, blue, and yellow.